LGBTQ history in the United States: 2014

 On February 16, 2014, Obama criticized Uganda's anti-gay law.

 On February 28, 2014, Obama agreed with Governor Jan Brewer's veto of SB 1062.

 Obama included openly gay athletes in the February 2014 Olympic delegation, namely Brian Boitano and Billie Jean King (who was replaced by Caitlin Cahow, who was also openly gay.)
 This was done in criticism of Russia's anti-gay law.

 On July 21, 2014, President Obama signed Executive Order 13672, adding "gender identity" to the categories protected against discrimination in hiring in the federal civilian workforce and both "sexual orientation" and "gender identity" to the categories protected against discrimination in hiring and employment on the part of federal government contractors and sub-contractors.

 Obama was also criticized for meeting with the anti-gay Ugandan president Yoweri Museveni at a dinner with African heads of state in August 2014.

 Later in August 2014 Obama made a surprise video appearance at the opening ceremony of the 2014 Gay Games.

 2015

 On February 10, 2015, David Axelrod's Believer: My Forty Years in Politics was published.
-In the book, Axelrod revealed that President Barack Obama lied about his opposition to same-sex marriage for religious reasons in 2008 United States presidential election.
+In the book, Axelrod revealed that President Barack Obama lied about his opposition to same-sex marriage for religious reasons in the 2008 United States presidential election.
 "I'm just not very good at bullshitting," Obama told Axelrod, after an event where he stated his opposition to same-sex marriage, according to the book.